Suggestion: Watch the 10 minutes video tutorial before reading this article

 Likewise, sample production is more manual than mass production, which can also result in differences between a pre-production sample and the final product.

-Similar, technical and economic, limitations also exist when it comes to materials, components and design.
+Similar, technical and economic, limitations also exist when it comes to materials, components, and design.

 Questions & Answers

-How can we protect our Intellectual Property?
+How can we protect our design and brand when ordering product samples?

 You must share product information, such as logos and design files, with the suppliers before they can make a sample.